transport-data/tools/doc/standards.rst

 Data structures
 ---------------

+Data structures that describe TDC formatted data flows **should** reflect the original or full dimensionality and attributes of the data.

 TDCI Harmonized data structures **must** use the following IDs for dimensions and attributes, if they appear in data.
 [2]_ TDC formatted data **should** use the IDs; but if not **must** include a ``tdc-concept`` annotation that indicates one of the following, so that the data can be automatically transformed.